-Sleeping for a one, long period of time isn’t how we always did it.
-In pre-industrial times people practised bi-modal sleep which means they slept twice a night with a short break in between.
-During this break they relaxed, talked to each other, had sex or, if they had access to light, did some light physical jobs such as sewing.
+Sleeping for one, long period isn’t how we always did it.
+In pre-industrial times, people practiced bi-modal sleep which means they slept twice a night with a short break in between.
+During this break, they relaxed, talked to each other, had sex or, if they had access to light, did some light physical jobs such as sewing.
 If you wake up in the middle of the night and feel that it is impossible for you to fall asleep again, don’t stay in bed.
 Get up and try to do things that will make you relax.
 It can be reading, drawing or listening to quiet music.
-Stay back from activities such as watching TV, turning on your computer or eating as they will make it harder for you to fall asleep.
+But, stay away from activities such as watching TV, turning on your computer or eating as they will make it harder for you to fall asleep.
 After some time, go back to bed and try falling asleep again.
-It should be much easier than after hours of just lying and staring at the ceiling.
+It should be much easier than after hours of just lying in and staring at the ceiling.

 Also, try to avoid looking at the clock.
-Thinking about how you should be asleep and how little time you have to get a proper sleep will only make you more nervous and even less likely to actually sleep.
-Knowing what hour it is won’t help you in any way, in the night clocks are your enemy and it’s for the best just to ignore them.
-If refraining from taking a peek is too difficult, remove the clocks from your room or turn them so you can’t see them.
+Thinking about how you should be asleep and how little time you have to get proper sleep will only make you more nervous and less likely to actually sleep.
+Knowing how late it is won’t help you in any way.
+During the night, clocks are your enemy, and it’s best to ignore them.
+If you just can’t help taking a peek, remove all clocks from your room or at least turn them around so you can’t see them.

-Another method is having a go-to relaxation technique- it’s good to have an activity that you do often and associate with sleep.
-It can be a relaxing audio that you listen to every time you go to bed.
-It’s good to practise it, as what you want to attain here is having your mind make a link between listening to it and falling asleep.
-Slow breathing or muscle relaxation can also be helpful.
-If you decide to go for muscle relaxation you should do it by tensing and then relaxing sets of muscles while visualising them, starting from your feet and going up.
+It’s very important to find a go-to relaxation technique – something that you automatically associate with sleep.
+It can be a soothing audio that you listen to every time you go to bed or a breathing exercise that relaxes your body and mind.
+If you decide to go for muscle relaxation, you should do it by flexing and relaxing different sets of muscles while visualizing it, starting from your feet and going up.
 Repeat it as many times as you need to.

 Listen to yourself

-Of course, what matters the most here is what works best for you.
-If there is some other technique that enables you to fall asleep during the night and get a great quality sleep – we highly encourage you to share it with us.
-But if there is absolutely nothing that helps you in such situations you should not be afraid to seek medical help as it may indicate that you suffer from a sleep disorder.
+Of course, what matters most is what works best for you.
+If there is any method that helps you fall asleep and sleep better, that’s the one you should use.
+But if there is absolutely nothing that helps you in such situations and they occur regularly, you should seek medical attention as it may be a sign of a sleep disorder.
 Remember that no matter what, you should never let anything get between you and your sleep.